Asha's Awakening: Writing and recording

 I think I was in quarantine, and I had a lot of time on my hands and I was super bored.
 Out of that boredom came this really childlike imagination.
 I had time to watch a lot of movies.
 I set up a little projector and just watched sci-fi movies and Bollywood movies.
 And it was just like, there was a connection here between both of those worlds.
 The character just came to me in the night and I wrote down the whole story.
 I sent it to this amazing illustrator Lili, who kind of visualize the whole world for us in 2-D. Then we would use her concept art with all the other collaborators and be like, 'how do we bring this character to life?'
 Every detail of this world is very thought out and very intentional.
 There's a whole movie written behind the album, basically.

 — Aurora talking about the coming up of the character, Asha, for office magazine.

 Raveena, while in quarantine, described that out of boredom, she created the character after watching and getting inspired by sci-fi movies, Bollywood movies and Punjabi folklore.
 She wrote the entire story of the character at night.
 The character was illustrated in 2D by the illustrator Lili Tae.

 Raveena wrote on her Instagram that "Asha is a Punjabi space princess from the 1600's who gets transported to a highly spiritually advanced distant planet named 'Sanataan', where she is trained by the Kamlesh aliens for 1000 years in spirituality and cosmic magic and eventually rules as a princess there".

 Music and lyrics

 Asha's Awakening includes elements of R&B, rock, and disco, along with Bollywood instrumentation.
 The album explores Raveena's South Asian identity, her personal growth, the modern culture and her past relationships.
 The album has used and featured a lot of Indian instruments such as the tabla, the electric sitar, the swarmandel, the flute, the Bansuri and the kanjira.
-Alice Coltrane, Asha Puthli, The Beatles, Miles Davis, M.I.A., Timbaland, Missy Elliot, Solange, Jai Paul, Nelly Furtado and Sade are the main influences on the album.
+Alice Coltrane, Asha Puthli, The Beatles, Miles Davis, M.I.A., Timbaland, Missy Elliott, Solange, Jai Paul, Nelly Furtado and Sade are the main influences on the album.
 In some songs like "Rush", "Secret", "Magic", "Kismet" and "Asha's Kiss", while singing in English, she included different languages with Hindi and Punjabi.